About treatments for bone health

 They may do blood tests to check your calcium levels.
 Or they may organise a fracture risk assessment or DXA scan before deciding whether you need to take supplements.

-Your doctor may measure your blood calcium levels regularly if you are having bisphosphonate treatment.
-If you are having bisphosphonate treatment, you may also be prescribed calcium and vitamin D supplements to take as part of the treatment.
+Your GP or cancer doctor may measure your blood calcium levels regularly if you are having bisphosphonate treatment.
+You may also be prescribed calcium and vitamin D supplements as part of this treatment.

 Bisphosphonates

-Bisphosphonates are widely used.
+Bisphosphonates are a widely used bone strengthening treatment.
 They can help to:

 • prevent bone loss caused by hormone therapy and other cancer treatments

-• reduce the risk of fractures in people with osteoporosis
+• strengthen bones and reduce the risk of fractures in people with osteoporosis

 • prevent cancer spreading to the bone